Summit Awards honor Port of Tacoma customers, stakeholders

 Recipients were selected by a panel of community and business leaders led by Commissioner Connie Bacon.
 The panel included Tacoma Mayor Marilyn Strickland, Port of Tacoma Endowed Chair Joel Baker, who leads research at the Center for Urban Waters, and Vince Santiago, president of the Tacoma Transportation Club.

 To receive updates about the awards and the Annual Breakfast, subscribe to the Port’s email list.

 About the Port of Tacoma

-The Port of Tacoma is an economic engine for South Puget Sound, with more than 43,000 family-wage jobs in Pierce County and 113,000 jobs across Washington state connected to Port activities.
+The Port of Tacoma is an economic engine for South Puget Sound.
 A major gateway to Asia and Alaska, the Port of Tacoma is among the largest container ports in North America.
 The Port is also a major center for bulk, breakbulk and project/heavy-lift cargoes, as well as automobiles and trucks.